noir-lang/noir/docs/docs/developers/privacy/main.md

 #### Standardizing Fingerprints

 If each private function were to have a unique Fingerprint, then all private functions would be distinguishable from each-other, and all of the efforts of the Aztec protocol to enable 'private function execution' would have been pointless.
 Standards need to be developed, to encourage smart contract developers to adhere to a restricted set of Tx Fingerprints.
-For example, a standard might propose that the number of new commitments, nullifiers, logs, etc. must always be equal, and must always equal a power of two.
+For example, a standard might propose that the number of new note hashes, nullifiers, logs, etc. must always be equal, and must always equal a power of two.
 Such a standard would effectively group private functions/txs into 'privacy sets', where all functions/txs in a particular 'privacy set' would look indistinguishable from each-other, when executed.

 ### Data queries